cambridge-cares/TheWorldAvatar/Agents/FHAgent/README.md

 This agent is for maintaining data and the corresponding instances in the knowledge graph (KG) regarding fumehood occupancy status.
 The agent will retrieve the sensor readings from the Thingsboard (TB) server and determine the fumehood occupancy.
 The agent is also responsible for instantiating the derivations and agent instances of the occupancy derivation instances using the derivation client.

-This agent is derived from the [ThingsboardInputAgent](https://github.com/cambridge-cares/TheWorldAvatar/tree/dev-1505-proximity-sensor-for-lab_FHAgent/Agents/ThingsBoardAgent).
+This agent is derived from the [ThingsboardInputAgent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/ThingsBoardAgent).
 This agent has the basic same functionality to the ThingsBoardInputAgent.
 The difference lies in the agents ability to convert sensor reading to occupancy status before instantiating the timeseries.

-For information regarding Thingsboard API, refer to the following [documentation from ThingsboardInputAgent](https://github.com/cambridge-cares/TheWorldAvatar/blob/dev-1505-proximity-sensor-for-lab_FHAgent/Agents/ThingsBoardAgent/README.md#thingsboard-api).
+For information regarding Thingsboard API, refer to the following [ThingsBoard rest API documentation](https://thingsboard.io/docs/user-guide/telemetry/#data-query-rest-api).

 ## Usage

-The agent is connected to a proximity sensor connected to a microcontroller.
-This module is attached to a fumehood and reads the average distance between the sensor an the nearest object in front of the fumehood.
+The agent is designed to derive the occupancy status of an entity based on the distance measured by a proximity sensor that is allocated to said entity.

 The agent takes in the latest 600 average distance reading from TB server and calculates the occupancy status.
 The occupancy calculation is done on the following tally algorithm:
 - The tally start from 0.